 1. Chiffon cake flops out from the pan when I invert it upside down to cool down

 – The cake is undercooked.
 The side and the bottom of the cake aren’t brown enough and don’t cling to the pan and that’s why the cake slips out when you invert it.
-Even if you don’t invert it, this cake will shrink and collapse on its own weight.
+Even if you don’t invert it, this cake will shrink and collapse on its weight.
 How to fix this: bake it a bit longer and use an oven thermometer if you suspect that your oven is not accurate

 – The side and the bottom of the cake are brown enough but the cake still slips out.
-This could be there’s too much liquid in the cake, the cake is too wet and the result is underbaked cake and the heavyweight pulls the cake down and out of the pan, and it goes.
+This could be there’s too much liquid in the cake, the cake is too wet and the result is an underbaked cake and the heavyweight pulls the cake down and out of the pan, and it goes.
 How to fix this: you need to double-check the recipe and make sure you measure with a kitchen scale to make sure the number of ingredients is correct

 2. The side of the cake caves in